stevenTerra/docs/docs/Concepts/Protocol.md

 ::: warning Warning
 When a user redelegates staked Luna from one validator to another, the validator receiving the staked Luna is barred from making further redelegation transactions for 21 days.
 This requirement only applies to the wallet that made the redelegation transaction.
 :::

+To learn how to redelegate, visit [how to redelegate](/How-to/Terra-Station/Staking.md#redelegate).

 ### Rewards